chrisnoonan98675/site/xl-testview/how-to/add-a-tag-to-a-test-case.markdown

 1. Click the run of the test that you want to tag.
 2. Click **+** in the test details pane.
 3. Type the name of the tag and press ENTER.
-If the tag already exists, XL Test will suggest it as you type.
+If the tag already exists, XL TestView will suggest it as you type.

 In this example, the **FrontEnd** tag has just been added: